frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `yearmonth`

-A specific month in a specific year.
+The field containts a specific month in a specific year.

 **Native Representaiton**